kingsgroupos/archivist/README.md

 <a name="faq"></a>
 ## FAQ

 - **Why JSON?
-Why not YAML, TOML, XML, CSV, ...?**
+Why not YAML, TOML, XML, CSV, Protobuf, ...?**

 JSON is simple yet good enough.
 It is widely supported by all kinds of programming languages.
 It supports hierarchical data structure.
-It provides no choice between field and property when you add a piece of data into a struct.
+You don't have to choose between field and property when you add a piece of data into a struct.
 JSON files are easy to compare and merge.

 JSON is not perfect.
 It has too many double quotation marks.
 It does not support comments.
 The last item in a {}/[] must have no trailing comma.
 That is why archivist also supports Javascript as an auxiliary format.
 The data definition syntax of Javascript is very close to JSON.